Ukase of 1821: Jurisdiction

 Extended negotiations and exchanges of diplomatic notes and missions by Great Britain and the U.S.A. led to the signing of both the Russo-American Treaty of 1824 and the Anglo-Russian Convention of 1825.
 In them Russia agreed to cede all claims south of 54°40′ N latitude.
 The 54°40′ N latitude line was proposed by the British, as general negotiations had focussed on 55° north latitude, but part of the Russian terms was a desire to retain all of Prince of Wales Island, the southern tip of which is at 54°40′ N latitude.
 British diplomats were less concerned about any eventual land boundary than they were about freedom of navigation in the North Pacific.
-In addition to the adjustment to include all of Prince of Wales Island within the Russian sphere, the Anglo-Russian Convention of 1825 also established the principle of the lisière, a vaguely-defined strip of mainland extending inland ten leagues from the sea, and also included wording concerning the marine boundary north from Prince of Wales Island's southern tip.
+In addition to the adjustment to include all of Prince of Wales Island within the Russian sphere, the Anglo-Russian Convention of 1825 also established the principle of the lisière, a vaguely defined strip of mainland extending inland ten leagues from the sea, and also included wording concerning the marine boundary north from Prince of Wales Island's southern tip.
 The latter items mentioned figured prominently in the Alaska boundary dispute of 1821–1903.

 Consequences

-The only attempt to enforce the ukase occurred in 1822, when the Russian sloop Apollon seized the American ship Pearl on its way from Boston to Novoarkhangelsk.
+The only attempt to enforce the ukase occurred in 1822, when the Russian sloop Apollon seized the American ship Pearl on its way from Boston to Novoarkhangelsk (now known as Sitka, Alaska).
 When the American government protested, the vessel was released and compensation was paid for the detention.

 Washington responded to Russia's 1821 ukase in the Monroe Doctrine, promulgated in 1823.